|DOING BUSINESS WITH BRAZIL

 Also check the Archives for published articles by Rosaliene Bacchus on trading with Brazil.

-According to US foreign trade statistics, published by the US Census Bureau, Brazil maintained its rank of 8th
+According to US foreign trade statistics, published by the US Census Bureau, Brazil dropped from 8th to 9th

-place among US top trade partners for the year 2012 with 2 percent of total trade, a value of US$75.8 billion.
+place among US top trade partners for the year 2013 with 1.9 percent of total trade, a value of US$71.7 billion.

 Brazil’s total trade with the USA grew steadily over the period 2005 to 2008 from US$39.9 billion to US$62.7